Primitive portrait of Sarah Newman - sentenced to death for robbery at The Old Bailey later transported to Tasmania

 We then know that she applied to be married on 16th March 1836 to Thomas BAYS, a fellow convict, who had arrived on the convict ship YORK.
 BAYS had been convicted for 7 years on at the Surrey Quarter Session on 9th July 1832, was transported on 11th August 1832 with another 200 convicts arriving in Van Diemens Land on 29th December 1832.
 The application was approved.
 They were married on 9th May 1836 (there is an alternative spelling of BAYES on the marriage records - not unusual at the time).
 Sarah couldn’t read or write, as her records sow, and the marriage certificate is marked with a cross

 next to her name - ‘the mark of Sarah Newman’.
 Sarah would likely have worked in one of the five female factories on the island, or as a servant in the houses of one of the settlers.

 It appears that her husband, Thomas BAYS, was pardoned in 1842.
 An extract from a Hobart newspaper, The Hobart Town Courier and Van Diemens Land Gazette shows:

 Memoranda of Conditional Pardon have been ordered for the

 following persons until Her Majesty's pleasure be known: Thomas Bays"

-The portrait dates to around the mid 19th century.
+The portrait dates to around the mid 19th century, probably not that long before her death.
 It has been painted on canvas later laid onto panel which has the 1832 newpaper detailing her fate stuck on the back at some long distant point in the past.
+Sarah holds her bible in her hand.
 There is an area of paint loss to Sarah's forehead.
 The painting would benefit from a clean.
 We offer it in untouched condition as we found it.
 The frame has been repaired in the past.